Oblivion (2013 film): Development

-Joseph Kosinski wanted to film a cinematic adaptation of the graphic novel Oblivion, which he started to co-write with Arvid Nelson for Radical Comics.
-The novel was never finished; Kosinski said it was "just a stage in the project [of film development]".
-He said that "partnership with Radical Comics allowed me to continue working on the story by developing a series of images and continuing to refine the story more over a period of years.
+Joseph Kosinski started the movie process by beginning work on a graphic novel called Oblivion featuring his story.
+While the completion of this would be teased to the public and the concept was used to pitch the movie, it was never finished and Kosinski claims he never intended to, stating it was "just a stage in the project [of film development]".
+Arvid Nelson was billed as co-writer and Radical Comics was attached as publisher.
+The novel was never finished; Kosinski explaining: "the partnership with Radical Comics allowed me to continue working on the story by developing a series of images and continuing to refine the story more over a period of years.
 Then I basically used all that development as a pitch kit to the studio.
 So even though we really never released it as an illustrated novel the story is being told as a film, which was always the intention."

 Walt Disney Pictures, which produced Kosinski's previous film Tron: Legacy (2010), acquired the Oblivion film adaptation rights from Radical Comics and Kosinski after a heated auction in August 2010.
 The film was a directing vehicle for Kosinski, with Barry Levine producing, and Jesse Berger executive producing.
 Other studios that made bids on the film were Paramount Pictures, 20th Century Fox, and Universal Pictures.
 Disney subsequently released the rights after realizing the PG-rated film they envisioned, in line with their family-oriented reputation, would require too many story changes.
 Universal, which had also bid for the original rights, then bought them from Kosinski and Radical and authorized a PG-13 film version.

 The film's script was originally written by Kosinski and William Monahan and underwent a first rewrite by Karl Gajdusek.
 When the film passed into Universal's hands, a final rewrite was done by Michael Arndt, under the pen name "Michael deBruyn".
 Universal was particularly appreciative of the script, saying, "It's one of the most beautiful scripts we've ever come across."